> Latest News, Blogs and Events (tap to expand)

 Meet the Recipients

 This year, SPJ awarded four convention scholarships in memory of Terry Harper, SPJs executive director from 2002 to 2009.
-The following people were selected to receive Harper Memorial Scholarships to attend the Excellence in Journalism 2017 Conference in Anaheim.
+The following people were selected to receive Harper Memorial Scholarships to attend the Excellence in Journalism 2018 Conference in Baltimore.